 Withdrawing money in Spain

-Depending on the tariff or card you are using, it is usually no problem at all to withdraw money with the credit or debit card in Spain.
+Depending on the tariff or card you are using, it is usually no problem at all to withdraw money with a credit or debit card in Spain.
 Especially in big cities like Madrid and Barcelona, you will find ATMs on every corner.

 Prices in Spain

 In Spain, it is generally far cheaper than in Central and Northern Europe.
-But who is traveling in tourist areas, pays quite similar prices as in Central Europe anyway.
+But those who are traveling in tourist areas pay quite similar prices as in Central Europe anyway.
 It’s best to ask locals for recommendations to places they usually go to in order to pay the “local price.”

 The prices also differ greatly depending on the region, so you usually pay, for example, much more in Madrid than in Granada.
 The south is generally considered the cheapest region, while the tourist metropolises (Madrid & Barcelona) are considered the most expensive places.